 1 million voices cannot be ignored.

-Today 1 million people from 15 countries across the world joined hands to become agents of social change in their communities.
+Today 1 million people from 15 countries across the world joined hands to influence positive change in their communities.
 These 1 million people stepped forward to no longer be passive recipients of social services but become active participants in the national and global development process.
 Now their voices can be heard and they can influence change at the national and international level using U-Report.

 U-Report is a social platform that gives people, even those using a basic mobile phone, access to life-saving information, and allows them to interact with decision makers in real-time even in places without Internet connectivity.